syncfusion-content/maui-docs/MAUI/ListView/loadmore.md

 {% endtabs %}

-### Load more items automatically from up direction
+### Load more items automatically from the top

-The `SfListView` allows loading more items automatically when reaching top of the list by showing the busy indicator by loading in the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_HeaderTemplate).
+The `SfListView` allows loading more items automatically when reaching the top of the list by showing the busy indicator by loading in the [HeaderTemplate](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.ListView.SfListView.html#Syncfusion_Maui_ListView_SfListView_HeaderTemplate).

 {% tabs %}
 {% highlight xaml %}